 If you have forgotten the BPay biller code or your personal reference number please contact our office on 8969 4141, under the Residential Tenancies Act you are required to pay your rent by the date noted on the schedule in your Tenancy Agreement and it must always be paid in advance.
 Should you have any difficulties in paying your rent please notify us as soon as possible.

-Ray White Lower North Shore have zero tolerance for rental arrears, this is a strict policy on the payment and collection of rent.
+Ray White Lower North Shore has zero tolerance for rental arrears, this is a strict policy on the payment and collection of rent.

 To end your tenancy you will need to give written notice to the agent.
 The notice period required will be different depending on the situation.